turtle0x1/lxd-metrics-zabbix/README.md

 Right now this is early stages and might have bugs, tested on zabbix 5.4.5.

+Low level discovery template for Zabbix to import metrics data from LXD.

 ## Macros

 | Variable | Description | Must Be Set Per Host | Default |